microsoft/vscode-docs/docs/editor/terminal-shell-integration.md

 Similar to the run recent command feature, the `Terminal: Go to Recent Directory` command keeps track of directories that have been visited and allows quick filtering and `cd`ing to them.

-`Alt` can be held to write the text to the terminal without running it.
+`kbstyle(Alt)` can be held to write the text to the terminal without running it.

 ### Current working directory detection